The US Air Force (USAF) has announced a major upgrade of the combat aircraft to be stationed at strategic air bases in Japan.

 The F-15EX’s range, payload, and sensor suite make it well suited to Asia-Pacific operations

-Fourth and fifth generation fighters will continue to rotate through the base during the transition phase, the DoD adds.
+Fourth- and fifth-generation fighters will continue to rotate through the base during the transition phase, the DoD adds.

-At Misawa air base, located north of Tokyo on Japan’s main island of Honshu, 48 Lockheed Martin F-35As will replace 36 F-16s.
+At Misawa air base, located north of Tokyo on Japan’s main island of Honshu, 48 Lockheed Martin F-35As will replace 36 Lockheed F-16s.

 “The modernization plan, which will be implemented over the next several years, reflects over $10 billion of capability investments to enhance the US-Japan Alliance, bolster regional deterrence, and strengthen peace and stability in the Indo-Pacific region,” says the DoD.

-In addition, the US Marine Corps will “modify” the number of F-35Bs stationed at Marine Corps Air Station Iwakumi, located in the southern part of Honshu.
-The DoD does not state whether the number will decline or increase but says the move is consistent with the USMC’s force design modernization effort, which is recasting the marines to participate in a great power conflict in littoral regions.
+In addition, the US Marine Corps (USMC) will “modify” the number of F-35Bs stationed at Marine Corps Air Station Iwakumi, located in the southern part of Honshu.
+The DoD does not state whether the number will decline or increase but says the move is consistent with the USMC’s force design modernisation effort, which is recasting the marines to participate in a great power conflict in littoral regions.

-“The department’s plan to station the joint force’s most advanced tactical aircraft in Japan demonstrates the ironclad U.S. commitment to the defence of Japan and both countries’ shared vision of a free and open Indo-Pacific region,” says the DoD.
+“The department’s plan to station the joint force’s most advanced tactical aircraft in Japan demonstrates the ironclad US commitment to the defence of Japan and both countries’ shared vision of a free and open Indo-Pacific region,” says the DoD.

 The move follows the USAF’s receipt of its first F-15EX, which represents a major upgrade of the iconic fighter type.